Wallets & ScriptPubKeys

 alongside modern script types.

-Two ways to populate a pubkeys_set
+Three ways to populate a pubkeys_set

 Extended public key derivation

-according to a scanspec. blockd interprets the key encoding as a script type hint —
+set according to a scanspec. blockd interprets the key encoding as a script type hint —

 zpub as P2WPKH, ypub as P2SH-P2WPKH, and xpub as P2PKH.
 This follows the SLIP-0132